Enhancing sustainability in food packaging with antimicrobials

 Antimicrobial packaging: greater value, less waste

-Enter: built-in Microban® antimicrobial technology.
+Enterbuilt-in Microban® antimicrobial technology.
 While an immediate and complete reduction of plastic usage is ideal, it’s an unrealistic ask.
-That’s why Microban plays a part in manufacturing sustainable packaging worldwide, to provide end-users with inherently cleaner options that are valued more, last longer, and are less likely to be wasted as frequently as regular plastics.
+That’s why Microban plays a part in manufacturing sustainable packaging worldwide, providing end-users with inherently cleaner options that are valued more, last longer, and are less likely to be wasted as frequently as regular plastics.

-Built-in antimicrobial technology helps to protect plastic products from degrading bacteria, keeping products fresher, cleaner and more durable.
-Once integrated at the stage of manufacture, the technology is active and present for the usable lifetime of the product, helping to prevent the reproduction and spread of bacteria 24/7.
+Built-in antimicrobial technology helps protect plastic products from degrading bacteria, keeping them fresher, cleaner, and more durable.
+Once integrated at the stage of manufacture, the technology is active and present for the product's usable lifetime, helping to prevent the reproduction and spread of bacteria 24/7.

 How does antimicrobial technology work?